Cray-HPE/docs-csm/glossary.md

 management REST endpoint to monitor the ToR switch environmental conditions and manage the switch power, [HSN](#high-speed-network-hsn) ASIC, and FPGA interfaces.

-## User Access Instance (UAI)

-The User Access Instance (UAI) is a lightweight, disposable platform that runs under Kubernetes orchestration on worker nodes.
-The UAI provides a single user containerized environment for users on a Cray Ex system to develop, build, and execute their applications on the HPE Cray EX [compute node](#compute-node-cn).
-See [UAN](#user-access-node-uan) for another way for users to gain access.

-For more information, see [User Access Service](operations/UAS_user_and_admin_topics/README.md).

 ## User Access Node (UAN)

 The User Access Node (UAN) is an [NCN](#non-compute-node-ncn), but is really one of the special types of [application nodes](#application-node-an).
 The UAN provides a traditional multi-user Linux environment for users on a Cray Ex system to develop, build, and execute their applications on the HPE Cray EX [compute node](#compute-node-cn).
-See [UAI](#user-access-instance-uai) for another way for users to gain access.
 Some sites refer to their UANs as Login nodes.

-## User Access Service (UAS)

-The User Access Service (UAS) is a containerized service managed by Kubernetes that enables users to create and run user applications inside a [UAI](#user-access-instance-uai).
-UAS runs on a [management node](#management-nodes) that is acting as a
-Kubernetes worker node.
-When a user requests a new UAI, the UAS service returns status and connection information to the newly created UAI.
-External access to UAS is routed through a node that hosts gateway services.

-* For more information on UAS, see [User Access Service](operations/UAS_user_and_admin_topics/README.md).
-* For more information on the UAS API, see [UAS API](api/uas-mgr.md).

 ## User Services Software (USS)